-\Restrictions: The Motorcycle Instruction Permit holder may operate a motorcycle during the hours of 6 a.m. to 8 p.m. if accompanied by a driver with a valid motorcycle license who is at least eighteen years of age, who has at least one year of driving experience and who is driving another motorcycle along with the permit holder.
+Restrictions: The Motorcycle Instruction Permit holder may operate a motorcycle during the hours of 6 a.m. to 8 p.m. if accompanied by a driver with a valid motorcycle license who is at least eighteen years of age, who has at least one year of driving experience and who is driving another motorcycle along with the permit holder.
 No Motorcycle Instruction Permit holder may carry another person on the motorcycle.

 Motorcycle Restricted Minor's Permit - To obtain a Motorcycle Restricted Minor's Permit, you must be at least 14 years of age and pass the vision, knowledge (car/truck and motorcycle) tests, motorcycle drive test, complete the requirements of the Instruction Permit and have not been convicted of a traffic violation during the past six months prior to application.
-The restricted motorcycle permit must be held for a minimum of 6 months before upgrading to a regular motorcycle license.
 The permit is valid for 5 years or until the same date as the expiration date on the valid documents authorizing the applicant's presence in the U.S., whichever occurs first.

-\Restrictions: Entitles the holder, while having the permit in their immediate possession, to operate a motorcycle during the hours of 6 a.m. to 8 p.m. if the motorcycle is being operated with the permission of the minor's parent/legal guardian.
+Restrictions: Entitles the holder, while having the permit in their immediate possession, to operate a motorcycle during the hours of 6 a.m. to 8 p.m. if the motorcycle is being operated with the permission of the minor's parent/legal guardian.
 Drive on the Restricted Permit for a minimum of 6 months immediately preceding the application for a motorcycle operator's license.